 The pre-made nootropic stacks mentioned in this post include:

 Prescription “Smart Drugs” vs. Nootropics for ADHD

 So if you are dealing with ADHD, hopefully this post will help.
-Especially if you are using stimulants like Ritalin, Adderall or Vyvanse.
-Or trying to deal with ADHD naturally by avoiding prescription stimulants.
+Especially if you are using stimulants like Ritalin, Adderall, Vyvanse, Focalin, or any of the other stimulant prescribed for ADD/ADHD.
+Or you are trying to deal with ADHD naturally by avoiding prescription stimulants.

 This information can also help if you are a student or executive who uses prescription “smart drugs” like Adderall or Modafinil to boost productivity.